Clayton Roueche: Drug dealer

 The organized crime scene in the Lower Mainland was dominated by the Hells Angels, who had a whites only admission policy, and engaged in monopolistic practices that led to high prices for illegal drugs.
-Rouche and Coulter founded a multi-cultural gang in opposition to the Hells Angels.
+Roueche and Coulter founded a multi-cultural gang in opposition to the Hells Angels.
 The United Nations gang was founded on May 25, 1997.
 The name United Nations was coined at a party hosted by Roueche in Richmond when somebody commented upon the racially diverse crowd by saying: "What the fuck is this, a United Nations meeting?"
 Roueche was greatly influenced by Eastern mysticism and chose as the slogan for his gang "Honor, Loyalty, Respect", which all members were expected to have tattooed on their bodies, usually in Chinese characters.
 Likewise, he expected members to wear hoodies covered with Asian imagery such as tigers and Chinese dragons; to learn and practice mixed martial arts; and to engage in rituals he devised based upon Shinto and Buddhist rituals he had read about.

 Roueche discovered that the Kootenays region was where most of the marijuana in British Columbia was grown and starting in 1997 began to export marijuana to the United States.
-The B.C Bud strain of marijuana is very popular in the United States, becoming the United Nations gang's principle source of revenue.
+The B.C.
+Bud was very popular in the United States, becoming the United Nations gang's principal source of revenue.
 Roueche made an offer to the best growers of marijuana in the Kootenays, offering to pay generously even if the crop was seized by the police or ruined by an early frost, provided the growers sold exclusive to him.
-As Rouche sold the best strains of B.C.
-Bud strain of marijuana, he came to be the most successful and wealthiest marijuana dealer in British Columbia.
+Roueche came to be the most successful and wealthiest marijuana dealer in British Columbia.
 Roueche opened up grow-ops all over Abbotsford to grow marijuana.
-Rouche stated: "The weed business touched everyone in Abbotsford.
-We’d get schoolteachers, old ladies, college kids.
-I was allergic to the shit – my face would blow up like fucking Garfield – so I couldn’t really be around it much.
-But I’d come around every once in a while just to check in."
-In turn, Roueche used his profits to purchase cocaine from Mexico to smuggle into Canada..
+Roueche stated: "The weed business touched everyone in Abbotsford.
+We'd get schoolteachers, old ladies, college kids.
+I was allergic to the shit—my face would blow up like fucking Garfield—so I couldn't really be around it much.
+But I'd come around every once in a while just to check in."
+In turn, Roueche used his profits to purchase cocaine from Mexico to smuggle into Canada.
 A Lebanese UN gang member, Ahmed "Lou" Kaawach, whom Roueche described as "wannabe ladies man" and a terrible rapper, was deported back to Lebanon, where Roueche visited him several times.
 As Kaawach could not return to Canada, Roueche send him to live in Guadalajara, where he served as his liaison with the Sinaloa Cartel, working out deals to exchange the prized B.C.
 Bud for cocaine.
-Kaawach was murdered in Guadalajara alongside another UN gang, the Guatemalan-born Elliot "Taco" Castañeda on 12 July 2008.
+Kaawach was murdered in Guadalajara alongside another UN gang member, the Guatemalan-born Elliot "Taco" Castañeda on 12 July 2008.